a-levsky/scrambler/README.md

 # scrambler
-Python script for hiding files inside PDFs
+Python script for hiding files inside PDFs without corrupting the PDF or altering its formatting